Physical address on the resume?

 - As ugly as this sounds, there are zip codes that some companies / hiring managers will think twice about hiring from because of assumed income / socioeconomic stereotypes.
 Yes, HR can profile just like any other group.

 - Out of state address: If I see an out of city or out of state address on a resume, this is a yellow flag.
-I am immediately thinking about relocation costs, relocation costs (a family of 4 with a house can run $40K-$50K).
+I am immediately thinking about relocation costs, (a family of 4 with a house can run $40K-$50K).

 - Do you understand the weather here (it rains a lot in Seattle, it’s really cold in Chicago, etc.).